Huster-Hq/Huster-Hq.github.io/_pages/about.md

 [**Code**](https://github.com/Huster-Hq/PSDNet)
 [**Paper**]()
-- The PSDNet greatly reduces the labeling costs of training video segmentation models, which require only one frame of annotation on each video, regardless of its video length.
-It benefits from the existing powerful fundamental video segmentation models (e.g., XMem, Cutie, and SAM 2).
+- PSDNet greatly reduces the labeling costs of training video segmentation models, which require only one frame of annotation on each video, regardless of the length.
+It benefits from the existing powerful fundamental video segmentation models (e.g., XMem and SAM 2).
 </div>
 </div>